-In the most recent Study Year Three, VIMS continued development of a network flooding analysis that measures the inaccessibility of road networks based on flooding intervals of 6" increments, up to 10 feet of inundation.
-The analysis classifies the degree of road network accessibility to selected priority destinations ("Source Points") at a minimum flood level of 6" water depth on the roadway.
-In its initial phase, VIMS conducted the network flooding analysis for approximately 11,000 miles of roadway in the south Hampton Roads region, with 19 VDOT facilities selected as Source Points.
+In this most recent Study Year Four, VIMS continued development of a network flooding analysis that measures the inaccessibility of road networks based on flooding intervals of 6-inch increments, up to 10 feet of inundation.
+The analysis classifies the degree of road network accessibility to selected priority destinations ("Source Points") at a minimum flood level of 6inch water depth on the roadway.
+In its initial phase, VIMS conducted the network flooding analysis for approximately 11,000 miles of roadway in the south Hampton Roads (Peninsula and Southside) region, with 19 VDOT facilities selected as Source Points.
+In Year Four, VIMS added an additional 13 Source Points and 7,163 miles of roadway in the Peninsula and Eastern Shore regions.
 Primarily comprised of VDOT's maintenance facilities, this set of Source Points was chosen to determine the accessibility of those locations to surrounding impacted roadways needing repair during flood events at various flood level depths.
 In future iterations, the network flooding analysis methodology can be expanded to other geographic regions in the Commonwealth, as well as applied to priority destinations such as hospitals, fire stations, and other critical community services and facilities as Source Points.
+VIMS also developed a layer that shows the anticipated duration of flooding across the land surface under different water levels.
+This information will help inform the understanding of the length of delay time associated with flooding.

-As part of the VIMS Study, VIMS is also in the process of developing an infrastructure interactive viewer to display asset information on selected road segments which will serve as part of a planning portal for VDOT.
-In Study Year Three, VIMS created the framework for the viewer, as shown in Figure 1, and initiated the process to integrate results from the flood hazard zone assessment and the network flooding analyses with pertinent VDOT infrastructure information.
-Once further developed, the viewer will be a nimble visualization tool displaying asset
+As part of the VIMS Study, VIMS has also developed an infrastructure interactive viewer to display asset information on selected road segments that will serve as part of a planning portal for VDOT.
+In Study Year Four, VIMS built the viewer (Figure 1) with feedback from VDOT and integrated results from the flood hazard zone assessment and the completed network flooding analyses with pertinent VDOT infrastructure information.
+The viewer is a nimble visualization tool displaying asset information, by road segment, including road category, pavement type, road ownership (e.g., city highway agency), pavement condition assessment, annual average daily traffic, future projects from the Six-Year Improvement Plan (SYIP), and potential use as an evacuation route.
+The interactive viewer has the capability to summarize information in an interactive dashboard and print reports.
+Users can also add their own data into the viewer for use in planning considerations.

-2 It is noted that this geographical expansion of the VIMS Study was prompted by Chapter 978 of the 2020 Acts of Assembly (HB 1217) which directed VDOT, in collaboration with the Commonwealth Center for Recurrent Flooding Resiliency, to identify public transportation infrastructure under the jurisdiction of VDOT in Planning District 8 at risk of deterioration due to recurrent flooding and to (i) identify the issues related to recurrent flooding and the scope of such issues and (ii) make policy and budget recommendations to alleviate such issues.
-See https://rga.lis.virginia.gov/Published/2022/RD125/PDF information, by road segment, including road category, pavement type, road ownership (e.g., city highway agency), pavement condition assessment, annual average daily traffic, future projects from the Six-Year Improvement Plan (SYIP), and use as an evacuation route.